San Francisco AIDS Foundation

 The San Francisco AIDS Foundation (SFAF) is a nonprofit organization dedicated to providing services for people with HIV/AIDS, with a mission to end the AIDS epidemic in the United States.
 They were founded in 1982, at the beginning of the AIDS epidemic.
 SFAF is one of the largest and oldest community-based AIDS service organizations in the United States.
-SFAF has an 87.67% overall rating, and a 97% accountability & transparency rating, at Charity Navigator.
+SFAF's ratings at Charity Navigator are mixed.
+While it has an 87.67% overall rating and a 97% accountability & transparency rating, its leadership rating is only 50%, and it has not provided sufficient information to be rated on impact and measurement, program planning, culture and compensation, or workplace policies.